LLOYELYSIA/LLOYELYSIA/README.md

  ⠀Tell me, if you want me to do something, like follow you to another place, change my pony, ***etc*** *!*

+ ⠀I will never initiate an *interaction / conversation* first *!*

 ⠀

-Have a good day and remember to make everyone around you happy, and don’t forget about yourself *!*
+Have a good day and remember to make everyone around you happy, but don’t forget about yourself *!*